-Lass has been skating with Atlanta and its All-star team, the Dirty South Derby Girls, since 2008, and has served as one of her league's WFTDA reps since 2008 as well.
+Lass started her derby career in 2008, and has served as one of her league's WFTDA reps since 2008 as well.
 Coincidence?
 Nope.
 Lass was destined to do all things derby.

 Lorna came to WFTDA as a skater representative for Rat City Rollergirls in 2007, and served in the Human Resources committee for a short period of time until she found her niche as the Bylaws Committee Chair and the Grievance Committee’s resident bylaws, policy, and procedure expert.
 Prior to her Vice Presidential election in 2011, Lorna served as the WFTDA Regulatory Officer and brings a solid background in operational management to the Board.